Pasindu Sooriyabandara

 Pasindu Sooriyabandara (පසිඳු සූරියබණ්ඩාර, /si/ (Note: [ⁿd̪] is a Prenasalized consonant.), born 19 October 1999) is a Sri Lankan cricketer.
 He made his first-class debut for Sinhalese Sports Club in the 2018–19 Premier League Tournament on 7 December 2016.
 He made his Twenty20 debut on 4 January 2020, for Sinhalese Sports Club in the 2019–20 SLC Twenty20 Tournament.
 He made his List A debut on 28 March 2021, for Moors Sports Club in the 2020–21 Major Clubs Limited Over Tournament.

+In August 2026, Sooriyabandara was selected in Sri Lanka's test squad against India.
+He debuted as a concussion substitute in the 2nd innings in Galle.
+He justified his selection by scoring win fifties in the 2nd test in the series against India, held at Sinhalese Sports Club Grounds.